epoch-research/china-ai-trends/README.md

 Results can be reproduced by running `compute_analysis.ipynb`.

 The notebook specifies a `results_dir` where results will be saved.
-The notebooks also has a set of parameters near the top.
+The notebook also has a set of parameters near the top.
 These parameters can be modified for sensitivity analysis.
 See the description of each parameter in the notebook for details.